Top TA Tips For Additional Support

 Do people ever tell you that they can’t read your handwriting?
 If this is the case, the likelihood is an examiner won’t be able to read it either!
 Take active steps to improve your handwriting by doing the following:

-· AUTISM AND ADHD SUPPORT: Mrs DeLacy-Jones is our Lead TA for Autism and ADHD.
+- AUTISM AND ADHD SUPPORT: Mrs DeLacy-Jones is our Lead TA for Autism and ADHD.
 She offers an additional layer of support for these students.
-In addition for our students with autism, Mrs DeLacy-Jones liaises with the Communication and Autism Team to coordinate support.
+In addition for our students with a diagnosis of autism, Mrs DeLacy-Jones liaises with Wendy Gibbs who works for the Communication and Autism Team.